 Single-Family Residential Use

 6.03 No building or structure shall be erected, altered, placed, or permitted to remain on any lot other than one (1) single-family residential dwelling and appurtenant outbuildings or structures as may be suitable and necessary for the purposes for which said lot is permitted to be used.
-A typical “mother-in-law quarters” or servants quarters are permitted if attached to the primary residence.
+A typical “mother-in-law quarters” are permitted if attached to the primary residence.

 Subdivision